Ultra Fresh Oysters from the Oregon Coast

 Harvest Dates

-Prices for Florence and Eugene pickup: $40 per bag of 25 oysters.
-Prices for Portland delivery: $30 per dozen, with minimum order 2 dozen, plus $20 delivery charge.
+Price for Florence and Eugene pickup: $40 per bag of 25 oysters and $25 per dozen for mediums.
+Price for Portland pickup: $30 per dozen.
 All oysters are delivered directly from our farm.

 Harvest Dates